 San Francisco Chronicle

-Spud Hilton is the travel editor of the San Francisco Chronicle and SFChronicle.com who, during the past 15 years, has written about (and been lost in) destinations on 6 continents, from the back alleys of Havana to the shrines of Kyoto to the floor of a hippie bus in Modesto.
-He writes a biweekly column about travel and great journeys.
+Spud Hilton is the travel editor of the San Francisco Chronicle and SFChronicle.com who has written about (and been lost in) destinations on 6 continents, from the back alleys of Havana to the shrines of Kyoto to the floor of a hippie bus in Modesto.
+He writes a biweekly column about travel.

 Bill and Connie and RJ in the Morning, Alice 96.5, Reno Media Group

 A Wisconsin native, where he began his radio career, Bill has lived in Reno for two decades.
 He moved here to become half of the morning show on Reno Media Group station KODS, now called “The River” but then known as “Oldies 103.7.”
 He roots for the Wolf Pack but also remains a diehard Green Bay Packers fan.
 CHEESE HEAD!
 Bill is part of Reno’s popular “Bill and Connie and RJ” morning show on Alice 96.5, and he also oversees programming and operations for all of Reno Media Group’s stations.
 He’s continually out in the community, enjoys meeting new people and loves Ribs from The Best In The West Nugget Rib Cook-off!

 Mayor Geno Martini